xeniakal/AMLS_20-21_SN20159465/README.md

   - imports.py
   - README.md

- The **A1, A2, B1 and B2** folders contain the code files for each task, besides the pretrained models that had the better performance.
+The **A1, A2, B1 and B2** folders contain the code files for each task, besides the pretrained models that showed the better performance.

- all steps taken to solve the tasks, explaining your model and design choices.
-In addition, in the report, you should also describe and analyse the results obtained via your experiments and provide accuracy prediction scores on unseen data.
+* In *.ipynb* files we present all steps taken to solve the tasks, explaining our models and design choices.
+In addition, we explain briefly the results obtained via our experiments and provide accuracy prediction scores on unseen data (Test Set).
+* In *.py* files

 ## Tasks